isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/FAQs.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>No parking is allowed in school as the carpark is for season parking only.</p>
 <p></p>
-<p>Parent with vehicle is allowed to enter the school for drop-off or pick-up
+<p>Parents with vehicles are allowed to enter the school for drop-off or
-of passenger only.
+pick-up of passengers only.
 <br>
 </p>
 <p>Nearest public carparks are available at MSCP (Multi-Storey Car Park)
-of Blk 441 Yishun Ave 11, Blk 674 Yishun Ave 4 and Blk 456A Yishun Street
+in Blk 441 Yishun Ave 11, Blk 674 Yishun Ave 4 and Blk 456A Yishun Street
 41.</p>
 <p></p>
 <p>For any enquiry, please approach the staff at the General Office.</p>